Andyhasit/InTest/README.md

 __InTest__ lets you write unit tests anywhere in your code, even __inside__ your logic classes, without the need to import additional references, use decorators, or set up an extra project to house your tests.

-It runs on a mere 30 lines of code, currently in [Boo](https://github.com/bamboo/boo) only (translations to other languages welcome, .Net or otherwise), and that's all it needs!
+It runs on a mere 30 lines of code, currently in [Boo](https://github.com/bamboo/boo) only (translations to other languages welcome .Net or otherwise) and that's all it needs!

 ##Why is this useful?